New Darth Vader helmet and Obi-Wan lightsaber replicas are absurdly good-looking

-A new, life-size Darth Vader helmet and Obi-Wan Kenobi lightsaber replica have been revealed by Hasbro as part of the May 4 Star Wars celebrations.
-Both recreate the props as seen in Obi-Wan's upcoming Disney Plus show.
+A brand-new, life-size Darth Vader helmet (along with a revised Obi-Wan Kenobi lightsaber replica) are heading our way in the not so distant future.
+Revealed by Hasbo via its May 4 announcements, both recreate the props as seen in Obi-Wan's upcoming Disney Plus show starring Ewan McGregor.

-Unveiled during the Hasbro Pulse livestream, the reworked electronic Darth Vader helmet has been given improved deco alongside removable elements that reveal a fully painted, screen-accurate interior (as well as the top lifting off as per The Empire Strikes Back, the front can be taken away to leave the collar).
+Unveiled during the Hasbro Pulse livestream, the reworked electronic Darth Vader helmet ($131.99 from Zavvi or £139.99 from Zavvi UK) has been given improved deco alongside removable elements that reveal a fully painted, screen-accurate interior - as well as the top lifting off as per The Empire Strikes Back, the front can be taken away to leave the collar.
 This is a major upgrade from the previous version, which was able to come apart but lacked detail on the inside.
 And because it's based on the version seen during Obi-Wan, Rogue One, and A New Hope, this piece of Star Wars merch also features the OG red lenses from 1977.
-It launches in early 2023 and will cost $131.99.
-You can pre-order it directly from Hasbro Pulse.
+It launches in early 2023, and although Zavvi notes its release date as February 28, the official Hasbro pre-order page states that it will be "available to ship on approx January 1st".

-As for the Obi-Wan Kenobi lightsaber, it's a Force FX Elite replica that can be displayed as a hilt or fitted with a light-up blade (this uses a slightly thicker emitter piece at the top that replaces the presumably-fragile screen-accurate version).
-The blade itself features the usual sound effects, but it has a new 'duel' clash mode where users press a button to activate sustained contact for when two sabers are held together in a bind.
+As for the Obi-Wan Kenobi lightsaber (which you can pre-order now for $278.99 from Zavvi in the US or £299.99 in the UK), it's a Force FX Elite replica that can be displayed as a hilt or fitted with a light-up blade.
+The latter uses a slightly thicker emitter piece at the top that replaces the presumably-fragile screen-accurate version, while the blade itself features the usual sound effects alongside a new 'duel' clash mode where users press a button to activate sustained contact for when two sabers are held together in a bind.

 This is the first Obi-Wan Kenobi Force FX lightsaber we've seen in quite some time (the original is long out of stock), and the new version should hit shelves sometime in early 2023.
-You can pre-order it now for $278.99 from Zavvi in the US or £299.99 in the UK.
+Zavvi estimates its release date to be January 23, while Hasbro suggests a January 1 launch via its pre-order listing.

 There were plenty of other announcements for Hasbro's May 4 celebration, and these all involved Star Wars action figures.
 Notable additions include Black Series members from A New Hope's cantina band and Ewok Village Leia ($24.99 at Zavvi).
 The Vintage Series has been boosted as well with a box of Phase 1 Clone Troopers ($44.99 at Hasbro Pulse), Anakin from Attack of the Clones ($14.99 at Zavvi), and enemies inspired by Jedi: Fallen Order and The Force Unleashed video games.